Crazy-MT/SnapFlow/readme.md

 Inspired by [PurePaste](https://github.com/xiaoyunchengzhu/PurePaste), PasteFlow hooks into the existing clipboard polling.
 Whenever new copied content is detected, `PasteFlowDetector` classifies it; on a hit, a `.nonactivatingPanel` floating window appears near the cursor without bringing the main window forward.
 The panel shows a summary plus a primary action button — `⏎` executes, `Esc` closes, clicking elsewhere dismisses it.

 Recognized types (matched most-specific first, returning the first hit): URL, JSON (shown pretty-printed), email, IPv4 address, color (`#RGB` / `#RRGGBB` / `rgb(...)`, with a color swatch), date/time, Unix timestamp (10-digit seconds / 13-digit milliseconds, formatted to `yyyy-MM-dd HH:mm:ss`), math expression (evaluated by a hand-written recursive-descent parser), phone number, shipping tracking number (a limited set of patterns), and address.
 The detection order is intentionally disambiguated so plain numbers or `-`-containing strings are not misclassified as phone/math/timestamp.
-Address detection is a last-resort heuristic; English street abbreviations are matched as standalone words so code identifiers such as `keywordTypeDao` and `findKeywordTypeByName` are not treated as map addresses.
+Address detection is a last-resort heuristic; English street abbreviations are matched as standalone words.

 `PasteFlowDetector` is pure logic (no AppKit) and unit-tested; the panel UI and action execution live in `PasteFlowWindowController`.